CondeNast/hangar/README.md

 **keys** *Array* - The keys of the entries to remove

 **[callback]** *Function* - The callback will receive an error as the first parameter if all of the keys cannot be removed

+## Tests

+Linting is done through [jshint](https://npmjs.org/package/jshint) with settings from `./.jshintrc`.
+This happens automatically as part of the pretest script when running tests.

+Tests are written with [tape](https://npmjs.org/package/tape) and can be run through the npm test script.

+    $ npm test

 ## License